tmarketin/Advent-of-Code-2016/README.md

 <h4>Day 22:</h4>
 There is only 1 empty node, so for part 1 I sorted the nodes by the used column and counted lines with the nodes which have used smaller than the total of that one node with wc -l.
 Part 2 is also solvable by hand, and much more quickly than exploring the complete problem space.
 Code tries to perform a breadth search, but takes a while to complete.

+<h4>Day 23:</h4>
+Used code from day 12 to implement the new instruction.
+A multiply loop was handled explicitly for speed.